 The 1-1/2 inches competition level bar of this equipment is made of beech wood.
 You will have 7 different height settings ranging from 38 inches to 56 inches.
 There are D-2 knobs that can be pulled to adjust the bar height easily.

-Junior Kip Bar by Tumbl Trak is available in two beautiful colors, purple and red.
+Junior Kip Bar by Tumbl Trak is available in 3 beautiful colours, purple, green and red.
 It will definitely bring a smile on the face of your kid.
 One greatly appreciated feature of this bar is that it can be used very easily.

 This cheap gymnastic bar could use a bigger limit when it comes to height adjustment.
 It might wobble but that is extremely rare.
 Overall a good product to invest in.
 Find out more details in our Junior Kip Bar review.